-All employees, trustees, volunteers and partner agencies are expected to familiarise themselves with the policy and appendix 1.
 Those employees and volunteers working directly with young people must also read all the additional appendices.
-If clarity is required, employees and volunteers should speak to their line manager or the Unitas Designated Safeguarding Leads, Connor Lynch, Sam Sirajudeen and Troy Shim-Hue, and trustees to the Designated Trustee for Safeguarding, Kalim Khalick.
+If clarity is required, employees and volunteers should speak to their line manager or the Unitas Designated/Deputy Designated Safeguarding Lead (Connor Lynch and Rochelle Mills) and trustees to the Designated Trustee for Safeguarding (Kalim Khalick).
+In the rest of this document, the Designated and Deputy Designated Safeguarding Lead will be collectively referred to as DSL, unless there is a specific reason to separate out their roles.